-- Develop new renewable energy scope of work based on audit, include solar and electric vehicle charging stations
+- Develop New Renewable Energy scope of work based on audit, will include solar and electric car charging stations.

 Mike Cullen, Melissa Murphy, Jim Prudenti